pagesbydustin/my-project/docs/index.md

 ### Setup Instructions

 1. **Camera Setup**:
-    - Open web interface for all 3 cameras.
+    - Open the web interface for all 3 cameras.
     - Position the cameras at the designated spots.

 2. **Audio Setup**:
-    - Check mics.
+    - Check the microphones.
-    - Give mic to pastor.
+    - Give a microphone to the pastor.
-    - Give mic to assistant minister.
+    - Give a microphone to the assistant minister.

 3. **Streaming Configuration**:
     - Open OBS Studio on the computer.